Estimate Time5 min

 Your future life plans

 Buying a house could be a profitable long-term investment over renting, but it’s obviously more expensive upfront.
 You’ve got to pay closing costs, including attorney fees, a home appraisal, title insurance, and other expenses for transferring the property and setting up your mortgage.
-These can add up to about 3% to 6% of your mortgage.3 If you buy a home for $500,000, expect to pay up to another $30,000 in closing costs.
-For renters, application fees, agent’s fees, and other charges don’t tend to add up to tens of thousands.
+These can add up to about 2% to 6% of your mortgage.2 If you buy a home for $500,000, expect to pay up to another $30,000 in closing costs.
+For renters, application fees, agent’s fees, and other charges don’t tend to add up to thousands.

 Because of these high costs for buyers, real estate agents often suggest only buying a house if you plan on staying for at least 5 years.
 If you can’t commit to that, continuing to rent might be a smarter money move.

-One exception to this rule, Blackhurst notes: if the property is in a hot rental market.
-He says that in some places with lots of renters, such as near college campuses, people can buy a home and rent it out for double their monthly mortgage costs.
-If you wouldn’t mind being a landlord, it could still pay to buy, even if you’re not sure you’ll hold the property for 5 years.
+One exception, Blackhurst notes: if the property is in a hot rental market.
+He says that in some places with lots of renters, such as near college campuses, people can buy a home and rent it for double their monthly mortgage costs.
+If you wouldn’t mind being a landlord, it could still pay to buy, even if you’re not sure how long you'll hold on to the property.

 Your credit score

 To qualify for a mortgage at all, you tend to need a credit score in the 500s, though Blackhurst says the minimum could be higher, depending on your lender.
-If your credit score is too low to get a mortgage, you’d need to wait to improve your credit score if you need to borrow money to buy a home.
+If your credit score is too low, you’d need to wait to improve your credit score if you need to secure a home loan.

 The higher your credit score, the better your chances of getting a lower mortgage interest rate, which affects your monthly payment amount.
 If your score is on the lower end of qualifying, you might wonder whether it’s worth improving before buying.
-A pro to buying now: You could be building equity in a home you could later sell to potentially get some of your money back.
-If you keep renting, you won’t get that money back when you move.
-And you could potentially refinance your mortgage for a lower rate later if you get your credit score up or interest rates fall.
+A pro: You could be building equity and later sell to potentially get some of your money back.
+You could also potentially refinance your mortgage for a lower rate later if you get your credit score up or interest rates fall.
+If you keep renting, you won’t get your money back when you move.

-Here are some ways to deal with high interest rates.
-Another potential pro to buying now: It’s possible that home prices will rise in time, so the home could appreciate in value and build equity.
+Another potential pro to buying: It’s possible that home prices will rise in time, so the home could appreciate in value and build equity.

 A con to buying a home with a lower credit score: Your interest rate, and therefore your monthly mortgage payments, may be higher.
 That means you could pay more money for the same house than you would if your credit score were higher.